Acute care leaders provide required workplace training to health care support workers and provide support to care teams, patients and families.

 - English language proficiency test (if necessary)

 - Student Practice Education Core Orientation (SPECO) checklist which includes:

 - Passing a Criminal record check

 - Complete and return TB screening form provided by your post-secondary institute.
 If TB symptoms or risk factors are identified by the screening form, you must also obtain further TB assessment (i.e. via Public Health).
 Those who must obtain this assessment must provide documented proof to their post-secondary institute.

 - Immunization against COVID-19 is a pre-requisite for admission to educational training.
 The following immunizations are also recommended:

 - Hepatitis B

 Step six: Ongoing education and support

 Health care support worker Community of Practice

-Fraser Health hosts frequent regular Community of Practice meetings for health care support workers.
+Fraser Health hosts Community of Practice meetings every few months for health care support workers.